hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_utils.md

 **Variables:**

-Variables like `text`, `result`, and `retries` are used to store input data, the output of functions, and retry count for testing, demonstrating basic testing patterns.
+Variables like `text`, `result`, and `retries` are used to store input data, the output of functions, and retry count for testing, demonStarting basic testing patterns.

 **Potential Errors/Improvements:**